 For the tools to generate LOD and the game to load the LOD files a ..\Data\LODSettings\*.LOD file needs to exist for the worldspace Editor ID.
+The file contains the West/South origin cell (where LOD starts) and the min and max LOD levels for a worldspace.
 For new worldspaces the file can be generated with LodFileGenerator.

-These different LOD types are basically optimized and pre-combined models or meshes and textures for a group of cells that represents the full content in the exterior cells.
+These different LOD types are basically optimized and pre-combined models or meshes and textures (in case of tree LOD and object LOD from LOD assets like LOD billboards or LOD models and LOD textures) for a group of cells that represents the full content in the exterior cells.
 In addition not every little model has or requires a representation in the LOD area.
 These optimizations mean that distant LOD only uses a small fraction of the resources and performance that is required by the full content in the exterior cells.

 The max render distance for everything is about a 100 cells.
 Because of the view frustum, the edges render further than the center, which can make for unsightly fading in case the current weather type does not limit the view with fog/mist.